dougtwitchell/dougtwitchell.github.io/GetWin10OnVMWareFusion.md

 ## Download Windows 10

 1) After logging into Azure Dev Tools for Teaching, you should see a page that says "Welcome to the Education Hub."
-Click on `Software` in the left-hand navigation menu.
+Click on `Download Software` .
-2) Search for "Windows 10" and choose "Windows 10 (consumer editions) or Windows 10 (consumer editions) version 2004."
+2) Search for "Windows 10" and choose "Windows 10 Education, version 21H1 – DVD"
 3) Click on "View Key" and copy the Product Key.
 Copy it and save it somewhere for later.
 4) Click on the Download button to download Windows 10 as a DVD image.